 How secure are the residence halls?

-Safety and security is one of our top priorities for Housing, Dining, and Campus Life.
+Safety and security is one of our top priorities for Student Living & Community Programs.
 All of our residence halls are locked 24 hours a day.
 Any Mansfield University student currently living on campus can swipe their student ID to gain access in the front door; however, only residents of a specific building can swipe to gain entry beyond the front desk/lobby area.
 Security cameras are also present in certain areas within the halls.

 Who takes care of students who live in the residence halls?

-Approximately 30 Resident Assistants (RAs), professionals live-in Residence Directors (RDs), Graduate Assistants (GAs), administrative support staff, maintenance and cleaning staff help provide support for students living on campus.
+Approximately 30 Resident Assistants (RAs), professional live-in Residence Directors (RDs), administrative support staff, maintenance and cleaning staff help provide support for students living on campus.